Internet in Australia?

 2 History, policy

-The last one I think most interesting, in that it asserts the internet build-out became a political lever for the Murdoch press to push a party line:
+The last one I think is most interesting, in that it asserts the internet build-out became a political lever for the Murdoch press to push a party line:

 Even today, speculation continues as to why the press was so opposed to Labor’s NBN.
 The former prime minister Kevin Rudd recently wrote that the Murdoch media, in attacking Labor’s NBN, was trying to protect its interests in the Foxtel pay-TV asset.
 During my four years as CEO of NBN Co, I never saw any evidence that it was worried about NBN’s impact on Foxtel.
 In fact, it could be argued – and this was a position that I put to Kim Williams when he was Foxtel’s CEO – that a good outcome for Foxtel would be to transition off the HFC cable, deliver their broadcast content via satellite, and use the NBN for streamed services.